Oscar-Espinoza/patient-registration-app/README.md

     If you can't copy it follow this [link](https://laravel.com/docs/10.x/sail#:~:text=docker%20run%20%2D%2Drm,ignore%2Dplatform%2Dreqs) and copy it from the Laravel's documentation

+    If you encounter the message
+    - "/var/www/html/vendor/doctrine does not exist and could not be created"

+      You can run:

-    If you encounter the message "/var/www/html/vendor/doctrine does not exist and could not be created" you can run sudo chown -R yourUserName /ROOT_OF_APP && chmod -R 777 /ROOT_OF_APP/vendor
+    - sudo chown -R yourUserName /ROOT_OF_APP && chmod -R 777 /ROOT_OF_APP/vendor

     Create your alias for sail, here is an example:

     - run: alias sail='sh $([ -f sail ] && echo sail || echo vendor/bin/sail)'

-    Now you can run
+    Now you can run:

     - sail up